csqcode/Home-DNS-Server/docs/08-splunk.md

    - Solution: Review Setup.
 Ensure that everything is properly installed.
 Make sure the ports were created, configs set up properly, and that Technitium points to the correct machine.

 ## My Setup
 I run Splunk on a Proxmox VM and forward my Technitium logs there.
-I then took this data and selected specific elements to visualize on a dashboard.
+I then take this data and select specific elements to visualize on a dashboard.
 My categories are: Overview, Security & Threats, Clients & Traffic.
 It ingests data from a 24-hour period.

    | Name | Role | Data |
    |------|-----|----------|